mfonisoebong/viera-cli/README.md

 # Template CLI for Mfoniso

-This is a template CLI for scallfolding Senpai's projects with his favourite tools.
+This is a template CLI for scallfolding projects with your favourite tools.

 ## The available templates are: